sanctitygeorge/aws-python-microservice-container/README.md

 After the microservice is deployed to dockerhub, we also deployed the application to AWS Elastic Container Registry (ECR) for future use by developers.
 We need to do the following:

-1. Create a programatic IAM User with access key and secret in the console or create a normal user with username and password.
+1. Create a programmatic IAM User with access key and secret in the console or create a normal user with username and password.
 Ensure you assign an adminstrator role/policy to this user

 2. Create a new ECR in the AWS console and copy the name for future use.